-Each holder (which includes any current of future holder of a beneficial interest in the Savings Certificates) acknowledges and accepts that any liability arising under the Savings Certificates may be subject to the Bail-in Power by the Relevant Resolution Authority and acknowledges and accepts to be bound by (i) the variation of the Conditions of the Savings Certificates, as deemed necessary by the Relevant Resolution Authority, to give effect to the exercise of any Bail-in Power by the Relevant Resolution Authority and (ii) the effect of the exercise of the Bail-in Power by the Relevant Resolution Authority.
+Each holder (which includes any current of future holder of a beneficial interest in the Savings Certificates) acknowledges and accepts that any liability arising under the Savings Certificates, insofar they do not qualify as Insured Deposits or Eligible Deposits (in excess of the amount of EUR 100,000 of Insured Deposits) benefitting from a Special Priority Lien, may be subject to the Bail-in Power by the Relevant Resolution Authority and acknowledges and accepts to be bound by (i) the variation of the Conditions of the Savings Certificates, as deemed necessary by the Relevant Resolution Authority, to give effect to the exercise of any Bail-in Power by the Relevant Resolution Authority and (ii) the effect of the exercise of the Bail-in Power by the Relevant Resolution Authority.
 Such exercise may, among others, include and result in any of the following, or a combination thereof:

-- (a) all, or part of the Relevant Amounts in respect of the Savings Certificates being reduced or cancelled: - (b) all or part of the Relevant Amounts in respect of the Savings Certificates being converted into shares, other securities or other obligations of the Issuer or another person and such shares, securities or obligations being issued to or conferred on the holder of the Savings Certificates, including by means of a variation, modification or amendment of the Conditions of the Savings Certificates: - (c) the Savings Certificates or the Relevant Amount in respect of the Savings Certificates being cancelled; and - (d) the maturity of the Savings Certificates being amended or altered, or the amount of interest payable on the Savings Certificates, or date on which interest becomes payable; including by suspending payment for a temporary period being amended.
+- (a) all, or part of the Relevant Amounts in respect of the Savings Certificates being reduced or cancelled; - (b) all or part of the Relevant Amounts in respect of the Savings Certificates being converted into shares, other securities or other obligations of the Issuer or another person and such shares, securities or obligations being issued to or conferred on the holder of the Savings Certificates, including by means of a variation, modification or amendment of the Conditions of the Savings Certificates; - (c) the Savings Certificates or the Relevant Amount in respect of the Savings Certificates being cancelled; and - (d) the maturity of the Savings Certificates being amended or altered, or the amount of interest payable on the Savings Certificates, or date on which interest becomes payable; including by suspending payment for a temporary period being amended.